Winnipeg Internet Providers

 Read our oxio review

-Simple pricing, no term contract, and included modem/router.Cable on the local cable network.Speeds can reach up to 1 Gbps where available.Support is mostly online.
-Availability and upload speed depend on the underlying cable network.
+Simple pricing, no term contract, and included modem and router.Cable on the local cable network.Speeds can reach up to 1 Gbps where available.Support is mostly online.
+Availability and upload speed depend on the local cable network.

 TekSavvy